ucb-bar/chisel2-deprecated/README.md

 generate jars without the scala third-point version number (i.e. chisel_2.10-2.0.2.jar instead of chisel_2.10*.2*-2.0.2.jar).

-Execute sbt run to generate the C++ simulation source for your circuit, and (assuming you have g++ compiler installed), compile it, and execute it under the tester.
+Execute sbt run to generate the C++ simulation source for your circuit, and (assuming you have a g++ compiler installed), compile it, and execute it under the tester.

     $ sbt run